mokshadharma/llm-instructions/test-decomposition-plan-writing-guide.md

 - **RISK-1000**: Step counts may be estimated rather than verified, leading to incorrect expectations during migration.
 Mitigation: Always derive counts from automated tooling (e.g., `rg -c '@(given|when|then)\('`), not from manual inspection.
 - **RISK-1100**: Line number references become stale after file modifications.
 Mitigation: Identify code by content (class/function names, unique strings) rather than line numbers, except in baseline/analysis phases where the file is read-only.
 - **RISK-1200**: Cross-references in phase reminders may point to wrong section/item numbers if numbering changes during drafting.
 Mitigation: Verify all cross-references during Phase 5 review.
+- **RISK-1300**: Step decorator strings that are unique within the monolith may collide with steps in OTHER test packages when the new modules are registered globally via `pytest_plugins`.
+This causes pytest-bdd to use the wrong step implementation based on registration order.
+Mitigation: Scan all registered modules for duplicate step text before migration; make colliding steps unique by adding domain qualifiers.

 - **ASSUMPTION-100**: The person writing the plan has access to the codebase and can perform the necessary analysis
 - **ASSUMPTION-200**: The established decomposition pattern is documented or can be inferred from existing examples